Stuycs-K/final-project-10-he-alvin-young-timothy/WORKLOG.md

 CW: tested stegsolve with xor command, working in a seperate doc until I confirm it works and I'll transfer it over
 HW: got xor to work, had a few problems with certain images.
 Researched canny edge detection and added to doc

+### 2024-05-28
+CW: Debugging the xor encryption method, fixed some errors but I still had issues by the end of class

+HW: Fixed xor method and it should be completely operational, started lsb encryption for alpha mode, but unsure if I will be able to use alpha on a PImage that is initialized with RGB instead of ARGB.

 info